Australian Cattle Dogs

 Regardless of the coat color name used, Red Heeler puppies, Blue Heeler puppies, and Queensland Heeler puppies share several common traits due to being the same breed, the Australian Cattle Dog:

 • Temperament: They are highly intelligent, agile, and fiercely loyal.
-These dogs have strong herding instincts and thrive in active, working environments.
+A Blue Heeler puppy has strong herding instincts and thrive in active, working environments.

 • Physical Characteristics: With a strong, muscular build and pricked ears, Australian Cattle Dogs boast a striking appearance.
 Their alert expression reflects their attentive and vigilant nature.